 NAT performance costs associated with containerization.

-docker-compose, there is a meaningful difference between an
+docker compose, there is a significant difference between using an

-Fore more information, see the official docker-compose network_mode Docs
+For more information, see the Docker compose file network_mode docs.